 Device posture media query

-The continuous value means the screen is flat — fully unfolded.
+The device-posture media feature detects whether a foldable device is folded or unfolded.
+The continuous value means the screen is flat and fully unfolded.
 The folded value means the device is closed or partially closed.
 There is also a half-open value for devices that support intermediate positions.

 Viewport segment environment variables

-The env(viewport-segment-*) variables give you the dimensions and positions of each segment of a multi-segment display.
-On a foldable phone unfolded, there are two segments — one on each side of the hinge.
+The env(viewport-segment) variables give you the dimensions and positions of each segment of a multi-segment display.
+On a foldable phone unfolded, there are two segments, one on each side of the hinge.

 JavaScript viewport segment detection